top of page

 In any acne treatment plan, laser treatments play a pivotal role.
 Lasers effectively focus on the P. acnes bacteria responsible for causing acne breakouts on the skin.
 Moreover, lasers can be personalized to the acne condition of each individual by setting different wavelengths to target the excess blood vessels around inflamed areas, including scars and pigmentation left behind post-acne healing.

 For those seeking a treatment with minimal downtime, our Vbeam laser treatment is a great and effective choice.
-When administered by a skilled professional, laser treatment for acne is not only swift but also yields excellent results.
+When performed by qualified professionals, laser treatments are often used to improve acne-related skin concerns and have been observed to support clearer skin in many cases.
 A single session typically lasts between 10 to 15 minutes, allowing patients to resume their daily activities shortly after the treatment.

 Topical medications offer a variety of targeted ingredients demonstrably effective in managing acne vulgaris.
 Common topical agents fall into three main categories: